Atlas v0.38: Linting Analyzers, PII Detection, Migration Hooks, and More

 - Snowflake Additions - Our library of supported resources for Snowflake has also expanded with the additions of stages, external tables, hybrid tables, and dynamic tables.

-- Google Spanner Additions - Spanner users can now manage geo-partitioning placements and locality groups with Atlas.
+- Google Spanner Additions - Spanner users can now manage geo-partitioning placements, locality groups, sequences, and change streams with Atlas.

 - Expanded Analyzer Detection - Our linting analyzers now detect SQL injections in SQL schema and migration files, and incorrect usage of transactions in migration files.